 2. Pay vendors on time

-Companies that pay on time develop better relationships with their suppliers and are in a stronger position to negotiate better deals, payment terms and discounts.
-It seems like a counter-intuitive way of maintaining a steady working capital, but if you keep your suppliers happy, it could save you money in the long run when it comes to getting larger discounts for bulk buying, recurring orders and maximizing the credit period.
+Companies that pay on time develop better relationships with their vendors and are in a stronger position to negotiate better deals, payment terms, and discounts.
+It seems like a counter-intuitive way of maintaining a steady level of working capital, but if you keep your vendors happy, it could save you money in the long run when it comes to getting larger discounts for bulk buying, recurring orders, and maximizing the credit period.

 3. Improve the receivables process

-Deloitte recommends using technology to deliver invoices electronically in order to speed up billing and collection, and ultimately shorten the cash conversion cycle.
-It’s also vital to ensure that invoices are accurate before they are sent to your debtors to avoid delays in getting paid.
-Maintaining an accurate debtors ledger ensures that you are on top of debtor collection dates and can send timely reminders to your customers regarding payment.
+Deloitte recommends using accounts receivable technology to deliver invoices electronically in order to speed up billing and collection and ultimately shorten the cash conversion cycle.
+It is also vital to ensure that invoices are accurate before they are sent to your debtors to avoid delays in payments.
+Maintaining an accurate debtor’s ledger ensures that you are on top of debtor collection dates and can send timely reminders to your customers regarding payment.

 4. Manage debtors effectively

-The best way to ensure you have working capital is to make sure money is coming in on time.
-Reassessing your contracts and credit terms with debtors may be necessary to make sure you are not giving debtors too big a window to pay for goods and services – as this may be impacting negatively on your own company’s cash flow.
+The best way to ensure you have enough working capital available is to make sure money is coming in on time.
+Reassessing your contracts and credit terms with debtors may be necessary to make sure you are not giving debtors too big a window to pay for goods and services, as this may be impacting negatively on your own company’s cash flow.

 CFOs should review credit terms with company management to ensure that the level of credit offered to debtors is appropriate for your company’s cash flow needs.
 To reduce bad debts, implement more rigorous credit checks and ensure that effective credit control procedures are in place for chasing late-paying customers.

 The Covid-19 pandemic has presented a number of working capital challenges for businesses across a range of industry sectors.